carbaior/1151cycle/README.md

 How is it possible that a **purely astronomical cycle** of the same magnitude as a fundamental premise of New Chronology is not of interest to them?
 It is certainly something very difficult to explain or even impossible to do so.
 It happens that bitter implications for NC may arise from this research.

 But what are the implications?
 The main one is quite obvious: horoscycles.py compares the similarity of planetary positions over several centuries.
 This means that it finds day Y in the past such that the planets were most similar to a reference day X. Just as day Y+1 with X+1, Y+2 with X+2... and likewise for several thousand days.
+This is what is called a 'series': in the default configuration a timespan of 36525 days (one century), starting at the reference date, which is compared with the same series starting with a candidate date (the same calendar date of every year from -1500 to 1500).
 Therefore, ALL horoscopes can plausibly fit into a temporal shift of -1151 years.

-This aligns exactly with the horoscopes of Andronikos and Christ.
+This aligns exactly not only with the horoscopes of Andronikos and Christ, but with those pointing to dates **after** them, in a **coherent** manner.

 It seems like a worthy subject of study.
 On the other hand, the lack of explanations from the most interested parties could suggest that it has already been studied, and the conclusions are not favorable to their cause.